TVOD are coming to Berlin and you sure don’t wanna miss them! 25 June at Neue Zukunft, get your tickets now đź’«

 30.06 — Hamburg (DE) — Molotow — TICKETS

-Getting to know… Topsy Turvy & Salamirecorder
+Getting to know… TVOD

-Getting to know… DVTR
+Getting to know… Eilis Frawley

 DVTR is definitely shaking up the Canadian punk scene right now, touring in Canada, Japan, Mexico, Europe, UK and many more in less than two years of existence, in French s’il vous plait.
 You have the chance to see them at Neue Zukunft on 24 March!
 Here you can find all the info about the show.
 Here are some questions with them.